About Angharad

 - The Classical Source

-Welsh mezzo-soprano Angharad Rowlands is a Rising Star of the Orchestra of the Age of Enlightenment for 2025-27.
-She studied at the Royal Academy of Music under Raymond Connell and Iain Ledingham, with her studies generously supported by the Carr-Gregory Trust, the Norman Ayrton Award, and the Josephine Baker Trust.
-Angharad is a 2024 International Handel Singing Competition finalist and the winner of the 2022 Richard Lewis/Jean Shanks Award Song Prize.
+Praised for a voice of “great lyric beauty” (Gramophone), Welsh mezzo-soprano Angharad Rowlands is a Rising Star of the Orchestra of the Age of Enlightenment for 2025-27.
+A graduate of the Royal Academy of Music, she studied under Raymond Connell and Iain Ledingham and was generously supported by the Carr-Gregory Trust, the Norman Ayrton Award, and the Josephine Baker Trust.
+Angharad is a 2024 International Handel Singing Competition finalist and the winner of both the 2025 LCS Leach Award for Singing and the 2022 Richard Lewis/Jean Shanks Award Song Prize.

-At Royal Academy Opera, Angharad performed several notable roles including the title role in Handel’s Ariodante, Cherubino (Le nozze di Figaro), Florence Pike (Albert Herring), Agnes/Troll 3 (WITCH), 2nd Witch (Dido & Aeneas), and cover Mother Goose (The Rake’s Progress).
-Other roles include 2nd Bridesmaid (Le nozze di Figaro - Royal Ballet & Opera), cover Praskowia (The Merry Widow - Glyndebourne Festival Opera), cover Juno (Semele - Opéra de Lille), Quince/Fairy (The Fairy Queen - Longborough Festival Opera), and Dido (Dido & Aeneas - Hurn Court Opera).
+At Royal Academy Opera, Angharad performed the title role in Handel’s Ariodante, Cherubino (Le nozze di Figaro), Florence Pike (Albert Herring), Agnes/Troll 3 (WITCH), 2nd Witch (Dido & Aeneas), and cover Mother Goose (The Rake’s Progress).
+Other roles include 2nd Bridesmaid (Le nozze di Figaro - Royal Ballet & Opera), cover Juno (Semele - Opéra de Lille), cover Praskowia (The Merry Widow - Glyndebourne Festival Opera), cover Zweite Knappe (Parsifal - Glyndebourne Festival Opera), Quince/Fairy (The Fairy Queen - Longborough Festival Opera), and Dido (Dido & Aeneas - Hurn Court Opera).

-In recital, Angharad has performed at the Oxford International Song Festival, Leeds Song, International Lied Festival Zeist, and Wigmore Hall.
+In recital, Angharad regularly collaborates with Sholto Kynoch at the Oxford International Song Festival, and has performed at Leeds Song, International Lied Festival Zeist, Handel Hendrix House, and Wigmore Hall.

-A proud Welsh speaker, Angharad spent her formative years competing in the National Eisteddfod of Wales under the guidance of Leah Owen, specialising in the ancient Welsh tradition of Cerdd Dant and folk singing.
-She graduated with a degree in Art History from the University of St Andrews in 2017, and later completed a Postgraduate Diploma at Trinity Laban, where she received the 2019-20 Drapers’ de Turckheim Award.
+A proud native Welsh speaker, Angharad spent her formative years competing in the National Eisteddfod of Wales under the guidance of Leah Owen, specialising in the ancient Welsh traditions of Cerdd Dant and folk singing.
+She graduated with a degree in Art History from the University of St Andrews, and later completed a Postgraduate Diploma at Trinity Laban where she received the 2019-20 Drapers’ de Turckheim Award.